spiker00t/ctf-writeups/2024/fcsc/ptsd/README.md

 encrypted message "PULLPULL" (function `send_pullpull`) and waits up to 10 seconds for the client to send back an encrypted ACK (namely, an encrypted message containing the byte "01").
-After checking each clients' health, the server resumes to status 5.
+After checking each client's health, the server resumes to status 5.

 What prevents us from answering to client 5 health check is that we do not know the AES key for client 5.
 Indeed, we cannot respond to the